-Students exempting their activity requirement through military and/or professional service are still required to successfully complete PHED 1100 as a graduation requirement.
+Students exempting their activity requirement through military or professional service are still required to successfully complete PHED 1100 as a graduation requirement.
 Veterans or service members completing Basic Training may receive one hour of PE activity course credit.
 The DD 214 must be provided to the Registrar's Office as documentation before the determination of credit can be awarded.

-Students who have a disability which prevents them from participating in PE activity classes should visit the School of Arts and Sciences for information on a possible waiver of the activity requirements.
+Students who have a disability that prevents participation in PE activity classes should contact the Accommodation & Disability Services office for information on a possible waiver of the activity requirements.